Back to series

 C.S.
 Lewis Institute

 C.S.
-Lewis Institute, In the legacy of C. S. Lewis, we develop wholehearted disciples of Jesus Christ who will articulate, defend, share, and live their faith in personal and public life.
+Lewis Institute, in the legacy of C.S.
+Lewis, works to develop wholehearted disciples of Jesus Christ who will articulate, defend, share, and live their faith in personal and public life.
+Founded in 1976 by Dr. James Houston and James R. Hiskey, the Institute provides leading teachers who address important issues of the day from the perspective of Biblical orthodoxy, while also providing discipleship for individuals in small groups.

 COPYRIGHT: This publication is published by C.S.
 Lewis Institute; 8001 Braddock Road, Suite 301; Springfield, VA 22151.
 Portions of the publication may be reproduced for noncommercial, local church or ministry use without prior permission.
 Electronic copies of the PDF files may be duplicated and transmitted via e-mail for personal and church use.
 Articles may not be modified without prior written permission of the Institute.
 For questions, contact the Institute: 703.914.5602 or email us.